oliver32767/cork/readme.md

 ### Using cork.py to Set and Get State From a Running Cork Service

 Cork comes with simple built-in utilities for setting and getting data this way.
-Assume for example that we've already started a service on the default host:port, though the following uses respect the `--host` and `--port` options.
+Assume for example that we've already started a service on the default host:port;
-To set state data use the command:
+to set state data use the command:

     $ ./cork.py --set-state "foo=bar"